 7. Do you have a team of assistants or will you be the only artist that day?

 Why you want to know: Depending on how big your wedding party is, you may need a makeup artist that works with one or more assistants.
 An artist that has a team can make you the priority and have their assistants work on the rest of your party.
 It will also minimize the time it takes for everyone to get ready.
 Win-win!

 8. What will happen if you're sick or have an emergency on my wedding day?

-Why you want to know: Emergencies happen all the time, but does your makeup artist have a set plan in place if they’re unable to make it on your wedding day?
+Why you want to know: Emergencies happen all the time, but does your makeup artist have a set plan in place if they're unable to make it on your wedding day?
 They might have another artist that will replace them or assistants that can take over their duties for the day.
-Also ask if they will give you a refund in the event they have to cancel.
+Be sure to ask if they will give you a refund in the event they have to cancel.